steamclock/internetmap/README.md

 Note that the print resolution version may have the larger nodes appear smaller than in the the original image from the live window.
 There are hardware limitations on point sprite size that will get hit on some hardware.
 There doesn't appear to be any way to resolve this right now.

-Getting the app working in the emulator
+Getting the app working in the Android emulator
 ====================================================

 Turns out the newest emulator actually does support openGL ES 2.0, you just have to do a bit of build magic to get it working: (Some of the following stuff is not actually required, but it increases the speed of the emulator)